 The SAS project is trending behind schedule.
 The current Estimate at Completion (EAC) is significantly above the FFGA Baseline Cost Estimate.
 The PMOC received the revised cost estimate in the Standard Cost Categories, and Integrated Project Schedule.
 As part of the Risk Assessment, each cost category is being evaluated with high and low dollar ranges being established based on the perceived risk.
-Production rates, procurement processes, and hand off float from contractor to contractor are being evaluated with regards to the schedule.
-Workshops will be held with MTACC during May 2009 to advise them of the process and reach consensus on the cost estimate and schedule.
+During May 2009, the FTA and PMOC continued its refinement of the Risk Assessment model.
+Production rates, procurement processes, hand off float from contractor to contractor and critical issues were evaluated with regards to the schedule and revised estimate.
+During June 2009, the model/process will be reviewed with MTA and subsequent workshops will be held to reach consensus on the revised project cost and schedule.
+[Ref: SAS-A13-0808]